Skip to content

 Verify that your container instance has enough resources to run the ECS agent

-If your tasks have a high memory/CPU utilization, then your container instance might not have enough resources to run the ECS agent.
+If your tasks have high memory or CPU utilization, then your container instance might not have enough resources to run the ECS agent.

 free -b

-Example output for an t2.large instance running the Amazon ECS-optimized Amazon Linux AMI:
+Example output for a t2.large instance running the Amazon ECS-optimized Amazon Linux 2023 AMI:

 total used free shared buff/cache available